 As an Amazon Associate I earn from qualifying purchases.

-What Is Mole Poblano?
+What Is Mole?

-Why You’ll Love This Recipe
+Why You’ll Love This Mole Poblano

 Classic Mole Poblano may be a labor of love, but with a list of ingredients longer than a holiday packing list and a process that can take a whole day to complete, it’s not exactly weeknight-friendly (or a good test of my patience).

 Enter this shortcut version!
-It’s not entirely authentic, but with experimentation, I’ve come up with a recipe for mole poblano that’s fast, easy, uses simple, accessible ingredients, and is still packed with flavor – perfect over quinoa black bean burritos, vegan chilaquiles, and more.
+It’s not exactly authentic, but with experimentation, I’ve come up with a recipe for a vegan mole sauce that’s fast, easy, uses simple, accessible ingredients, and is still packed with flavor.

 The Ingredients